How to cross the border (Allenby/King Hussein Bridge)

 9. Passport control

 Immigration procedure.
-Ask “no stamp”.
+Ask for “no stamp”.

 10. Receive a gate pass, and final passport check